 - Development of three-dimensional Computational Fluid Dynamics (CFD) models to assess NH3 distribution inside manure-belt layer houses; and

 - Assessment of applicability of AERMOD and CALPUFF dispersion models to estimate NH3 dispersion and deposition in neighboring community.

 The outcomes of this study can be used to

 1) effectively estimate NH3 emission from poultry house for regulation and mitigation purpose;

 2) assess health risk of chicken and farm workers in poultry facilities, and the residence living in the neighboring community; and

 3) evaluate the ventilation efficiency of potential ventilation system or new housing structure for improved air quality.

-If you have any question or comment, please contact Xinjie Tong at email@example.com Your feedback is much appreciated!
+If you have any question or comment, please contact Dr. Lingying Zhao at firstname.lastname@example.org.
+Your feedback is much appreciated!